RunestoneInteractive/runestoneinteractive.github.io/source/instructor.rst

 Frequently Asked Questions
 ==========================

+Updated:  December 16, 2015

 What is Runestone Interactive?
 ------------------------------

 Runestone is a project that has three main parts to it:

+.. admonition:: Runestone Parts

    1. A set of tools for writing interactive textbooks in restructuredText and other markup langauges.
    2. A open source server/API that supports the interactive textbooks

        * Save and reload source code written in the book
        * Retrieve results and answers from quizzes
        * Grade homework problems right in the textbook
        * Create Assignments by grouping exercises

    3. A set of open source textbooks written using the tools that you are free to use and modify in your own classes.
    4. A Textbook hosting service that allows you and your students to access any of the textbooks written using the tools.

 The Runestone project was originally conceived as only parts 1 and 2.
 But it became clear very quickly that few people want to write their own textbooks, so part 3 was born, especially with the encouragement of our publisher at Franklin Beedle who allowed us to put our paper textbook online in interactive form.
 Part 4 was conceived when it became clear that part 2 was too hard to install and configure for most people who just want to teach CS and not spend their days and nights configuring server software. :-)